 Are you looking to add some mulch to your landscape to make the yard and garden look more attractive?
 If so, you are probably considering cedar mulch as one option.

 So, is cedar mulch better than regular mulch?
 Cedar mulch has several advantages over regular mulch.
 Cedar mulch repels some types of bugs, including moths, ants, termites, and cockroaches.
 Cedar mulch also lasts longer because it takes more time to break down than pine and other types of wood.
+Best of all, cedar mulch will not harm existing plants in your garden or landscape.

 Of course, repelling insects and lasting a long time are great benefits, but cedar mulch has much more to offer.